papafotioy-arch/e-commerce-dataset/README.md

 # ecommerce-bigquery-cleaning
 BigQuery pipeline that merges and cleans three raw e‑commerce sheets using modular SQL.
 Covers type casting, normalization, email and country cleaning, and deduplication.
 Includes a short exploratory analysis highlighting order patterns and channel insights
 # Project Overview
-This project showcases an end‑to‑end data‑cleaning workflow using Google BigQuery to transform three raw e‑commerce order sheets into a unified, analysis‑ready dataset.
+This project showcases an end‑to‑end data cleaning workflow using Google BigQuery to transform three raw e‑commerce order sheets into a unified, analysis‑ready dataset.
 The raw files contain realistic data issues such as inconsistent formatting, invalid emails, mixed date formats, currency symbols, negative values, and duplicate records.
 The goal is to demonstrate a clear, reproducible, and well‑documented SQL pipeline suitable for analytics, KPI reporting, and BI dashboards.
 The workflow follows a structured data‑engineering approach: ingesting raw files, combining them into a staging layer, standardizing fields, cleaning data types, normalizing categories, validating records, removing duplicates, and exporting a final cleaned dataset.
 All transformations are implemented using modular SQL scripts, and the repository includes documentation, a data dictionary, and a cleaning log.

 ## Data Cleaning Pipeline